-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 Lee says he kept yelling for help from the street until another elderly man finally came out.

-But in a response that baffled Lee at the time, the elderly many just returned to his house despite obviously having heard Lee's screaming.
+But in a response that baffled Lee at the time, the elderly man just returned to his house despite obviously having heard Lee's screaming.

 "Nobody else wanted to come out so I decided to follow him and go into his house," Lee said.